williamnguyen-activecyber/okta.github.io/_source/_authentication-guide/implementing-authentication/set-up-authz-server.md

 Scopes specify what access privileges are being requested as part of the authorization.
 For example, the `email` scope requests access to the user's email address.
 There are certain reserved scopes that are created with any Okta authorization server, which are listed [here](/standards/OIDC/index.html#scopes).

 If you need scopes in addition to the reserved scopes provided, you can create them.
-Custom scopes also require corresponding claims that tie them to some sort of user information.
+Custom scopes can have corresponding claims that tie them to some sort of user information.

 1. In the Okta Developer Dashboard, navigate to **API > Authorization Servers**.
 2. Choose the name of the Authorization Server to display, and then select **Scopes**.